Company car as a salary top-up

-A company car, owned by your employer or your company, at an employee's disposal is deemed by the Dutch tax office as an income component (benefit in kind) since you (may) also benefit from it in private.
-The taxation of a company car at the disposal of an employee is a salary top-up (bijtelling in Dutch) over which the employee is charged wage tax.
+A company car, owned by your employer or your company, but put at an employee's disposal is deemed by the Dutch tax office as a component of your income (benefit in kind) since you (may) also benefit from it in private.
+A company car at the disposal of an employee is treated as a salary top-up (bijtelling in Dutch) for which the employee is charged wage tax.

-How much salary top-up for your company car?
+How much is the salary top-up for your company car?

-A salary top-up applies to employees who have a company car at their disposal.
-For sole traders, a profit top-up applies.
-The top-up salary is a percentage of the list price in the Netherlands of the passenger car or van.
-The percentage is a function of CO-2 emission of the car.
+A salary top-up is applied to employees who have a company car.
+For sole traders, a profit top-up is applied.
+The top-up is a percentage of the car or van's list price in the Netherlands and also relates to the vehicle’s emissions.
+The percentage is a function of the CO-2 emission of the car.
 The rate is set annually.
-For 2019, the applicable top-up salary rate can be found in the below table.
+For 2023, the top-up salary rates are:

 The list price of a company car

-The salary top-up (bijtelling) is derived from the value of the car.
-This value is determined by the list price, including VAT and motor tax (BPM) in the Netherlands of the passenger car or van.
-The value of any additions or accessories of the car should also be included in the value of the car.
-If the car is imported from outside the Netherlands without BMP, then this value can be excluded from the valuation.
+The salary top-up (bijtelling) is derived from the vehicle's value.
+This value is determined by its list price in the Netherlands, including VAT and motor tax (BPM).
+The value of any additions or accessories should also be included.
+If the car is imported from outside the Netherlands without BMP, then this can be excluded from the valuation.

-Cars older than 15 years are valued by the current economic value instead of the list price.
+Cars older than 15 years are valued at the current economic value instead of the list price.

-An employee has the disposal of a company car, which runs on petrol.
+An employee has a company car which runs on petrol.
 The list price of the company car in the Netherlands is € 30,000, including VAT and motor vehicle tax (BPM).
 The employee's annual salary top-up is 22 % x € 30,000 or € 6,600.
-Over this amount wage tax will be charged.
-For an employee with an annual salary of € 45,000, the tax for the private use of the company car is 38.10% (2nd tax bracket) of € 6,600 or € 2,514 per year.
+Wage tax will be charged on this amount.
+For an employee with an annual salary of € 45,000, the tax rate for the private use of the company car is 36.93% of € 6,600 or € 2,437,38 per year.

 No salary top-up (bijtelling) applies for a company car at the disposal of an employee or sole trader if the car is being used privately for less than 500 km per year.
-The Dutch tax office requires a detailed record-keeping administration of all rites (both business and private) to qualify for the exemption.
-Several commercial apps are available to keep track of the required rite details of a company car.
+The Dutch tax office requires detailed record-keeping for all journeys (both business and private) to qualify for the exemption.
+Several commercial apps are available to keep track of the required travel details of a company car.

-Alternatively, if an employer prohibits and enforces that a company car is not being used outside working time, no salary top-up (bijtelling) applies.
+Alternatively, if an employer prohibits and enforces a rule that a company car is not used outside working time, no salary top-up (bijtelling) applies.
 Note that the tax office requires that your employer has taken adequate measures to prevent private use of the company car.

 Company car - an income component

-Your employer is not required to make an addition to your wages if you can prove convincingly that your use of the car for private purposes does not exceed 500 kilometers per calendar year.
-You can prove this/is applicable when:
+Your employer is not required to make an addition to your wages if you can prove convincingly that your use of the car for private purposes does not exceed 500 km per calendar year.
+You can prove this is applicable:

-- by providing your employer with a balanced kilometer log;
+- by providing your employer with a complete log of kilometers traveled;

 - you have been provided with a van that cannot be used outside working hours because the van is kept within the locked business premises outside working hours and this is verifiable;